 Stimulant drugs, also known as “uppers,” are a type of stimulant drugs that enhance the effects of certain chemicals in the brain such as dopamine (a chemical associated with pleasure and attention) and norepinephrine (a chemical connected to the fight-or-flight response).
 When taken, stimulants increase alertness and attention and elevate the user’s heart rate, respiration, and blood pressure.

 Stimulant drugs were originally used to treat asthma, obesity and various other ailments, but their medical use decreased once doctors realized their harmful side effects and high potential for addiction and effects on teen brain development.
-Here is a list of types of stimulants that are commonly used:
+Here is a short list of the types of stimulants most frequently used in the United States:

 Common Types Of Stimulants